London Borough of Havering: Greater London representation

 For elections to the Greater London Council, the borough formed the Havering electoral division, electing three members.
 In 1973 it was divided into the single-member Hornchurch, Romford and Upminster electoral divisions.
 The Greater London Council was abolished in 1986.

 Since 2000, for elections to the London Assembly, the borough forms part of the Havering and Redbridge constituency.

 UK Parliament

 Until 2010 the borough was split between the parliamentary constituencies of Hornchurch, Romford and Upminster with the three constituencies entirely within the borough.
-At the 2010 United Kingdom general election, the boundaries of these constituencies changed to a new Hornchurch and Upminster constituency and Rainham became part of the new cross-borough Dagenham and Rainham constituency.
+At the 2010 general election, the boundaries of these constituencies changed to a new Hornchurch and Upminster constituency and Rainham became part of the new cross-borough Dagenham and Rainham constituency.